Shrubs

 Spicebush

-(Lindera benzoin) Deer Resistant
+(Lindera benzoin) Deer and Rabbit Resistant

 No shrub can compete with the consistently impressive golden yellow fall color of spicebush (pictured at top, immediately above).
 It also produces adorably shiny red fruits on female trees (also pictured above).
 Muted yellow flowers appear in spring.
 Faster growing for a shrub (18 inches annually on juvenile plants) and very tolerant of shade, but also happy when sited in sunny spots.
 Should be grown in good garden soil, not the best choice for newer subdivisions with thin, compacted soils.
 Grows to 10 ft. tall and wide.